Requirements · Cloudflare Magic Transit docs

 Verify MSS settings at your origin

-To verify that your routers have the correct MSS setting (1436 bytes) at your origin, run the following command on the servers egressing the prefixes you want to add to Magic Transit:
+Run the following command on the servers egressing the prefixes you want to add to Magic Transit to verify that your routers have the correct MSS setting (1436 bytes) at your origin.

 $ curl 167.71.125.57:8080